-The neighborhood garage sales are scheduled for ?????, 8:00-3:00.
+The neighborhood garage sales are scheduled for Friday & Saturday, April 27 & 28, 8:00-3:00.
 We will post signs, run ads in the local papers, on Craig’s List, and on the Nextdoor Neighbors website.
-We are looking for a charity who will pick up un-sold items left at the end of your driveway on Monday, ???.

 Please contact Ginger Eberspacher at email@example.com if you plan to participate.
 We need at least 10 families to participate, or we will have to cancel this event.